The 7-Step Antidote to Cure the Silent Wealth-Killer Known as Analysis Paralysis

 Guess what?
 They are no different than you.
 Embrace any failure you may have as “growing pains” and push through.
 Have you ever heard about that guy who quit?
 I know I haven’t.
 Think to yourself that there is nothing in life to fear or worry about because you cannot fail, only learn and grow.

 Step 5: Surround yourself with like-minded individuals.

 As Jim Rohn says, “You are the average of the five people you associate with the most.”
 Spend time with video-gamers, and you’ll be a video-gamer.
 Spend time with potheads, and you’ll be a pothead.
 Surround yourself with successful people who are completely immune to analysis paralysis, and you will soon be the same.

 Step 6: Recognize your improvements.

 Before you realize it, you will start to see noticeable improvements.
 Write these improvements down.
 Maybe you set up an account on Mint or Personal Capital.
-Maybe you called one or two lenders and understood what you need to get prequalified.
-Or perhaps you sent private messages to 5-10 local BiggerPockets members asking to grab coffee.
+Maybe you called one or two lenders and understood what you need to get pre-qualified.
+Or perhaps you sent private messages to five to 10 local BiggerPockets members asking to grab coffee.
 This will serve as further motivation to keep going.
 It will transform previously uncomfortable situations into comfortable ones.
 As you realize these improvements, you will consistently crave that feeling of discomfort, doing away with analysis paralysis.

 Step 7: Rinse and repeat.